 Community safety relies on all sections of the community working together to create a safe environment for people to work, live and travel in.
 It involves building partnerships between police, Council, government agencies, community organisations and individuals.

 Crime can occur in any neighbourhood.
-It is important to report the crime occurring in your community, as this information can help police protect residents, visitors and businesses.
+It is important to report the crime occurring in your community, as this information can help the police protect residents, visitors and businesses.

 Phone 000 for police, ambulance or fire attendance in an emergency.

 If you have experienced crime other than a major or life-threatening emergency, contact the Police Assistance Line on 13 14 44.

 Crimes you can report to the Police Assistance Line include: